 Online case search archive.
 Case information includes litigant information, criminal charges, dispositions, sentences, civil judgments, fines and fees orders, balances paid, payment details, hearing dates, and case minutes.

 Government Payment Network.
-Fine or fee credit and debit card payments can be made over the phone and online through GovPayNet at no cost.
+Fine or fee credit and debit card payments can be made over the phone and online through GovPayNet.

 Circuit Court Clerks